davmre/sigvisa/README.txt

 - To analyze the results of a run: python analyze.py   (with an opitional run-identifier e.g. -i 23)

+- To get details about a missed event: python debug.py <runid> leb <leb-orid>
+  OR, to understand a predicted event:
+    python debug.py <runid> visa <visa-orid>

 Directory Layout
 ================